-COMMENT: Organizing new members must be a primary duty of every local lodge member.
-The Report on Organizing Activities is the opportunity to let members know what the Local Lodge is doing to organize new members, why it is important and how they can help organize by volunteering for an active campaign or getting leads to the lodge Organizing Committee.
+COMMENT: Organizing new members must be a primary duty of every local member.
+The Report on Organizing Activities is the opportunity to let members know what the Local is doing to organize new members, why it is important and how they can help organize by volunteering for an active campaign or getting leads to the local Organizing Committee.